egarrisxn/mvc-tech-forum-2023/README.md

 4. Run `node seeds/seed.js` to seed your database.
 5. Run `node server.js` to start up your server.
 6. Go for the gold!

-## Acknowledgements

-This one I tried to tackle solo, and for the most part, succeded.
-I reached out to a youtube guide or two, but that's it!

 ## License